Layso/CSE102-Homeworks/README.md

 # CSE102-Homeworks
-This repository contains all homeworks of the CSE 102 lecture -
+This repository contains all homeworks of the Gebze Institute of Technology, CSE 102 lecture, Spring 2016.
+-
 -
 Homework #01